10 Feb OHSS during IVF – 7 ways to reduce the risk

 2. Scan once, twice or more.

-When you’re on your stimulating medication, regular ultrasound scans and blood tests should be done.
+When you’re on your stimulating medication, have regular scans.
 You need to check your follicles aren’t going haywire.
-A first scan on day 6 or 7 is the norm.
+A first scan on day seven or eight is the norm.
 Then one every two days if things are looking iffy.
+15 or more follicles on egg retrieval day are an OHSS warning.

 3. Get the meds right.

 Higher-than-necessary doses of medication are an open invitation to OHSS.
-They’re also negligence.
 Your clinic should put you on the lowest dose of gonatrophins possible.
-Your meds can always be adjusted.
-Even if your IVF cycle understimulates your ovaries initially, that’s preferable to getting OHSS.
-Better to play it safe.
+That’s typically 125 or 150 units daily.
+Minimal stimulation is another way to reduce the chance of OHSS.

 4. Coast it.

-Another way to reduce the risk of OHSS is to delay egg retrieval.
-Once again, this is down to the skill and care of your clinic.
-If you’re developing too many follicles or there’s too much estrogen flying around, it may be best to stop your meds and delay your trigger shot for a few days.
-Blood tests are key.
-You want to get those estrogen levels down.
+Another way to mitigate the risk of OHSS is to delay egg retrieval.
+If you’re developing too many follicles, it may be best to stop your meds and delay your trigger shot for a few days.
 This technique is called coasting.
+More often, PCOS patients find their follicles grow well initially but struggle to reach their optimal size towards the end of stimulation.
+So egg retrieval is put back anyway.

 5. Get trigger-happy.

 PCOS patients, and others prone to OHSS, can be prescribed an alternative trigger shot.
 OHSS only happens after your trigger shot – and the HCG is partly to blame.
 On-the-ball clinics recommend a different approach.
-Low-dose Decapeptyl (0.1 mg) can be used in some protocols.
-(Oddly, this is hard to get in the UK.)
-The natural hormone kisspeptin may also help.
+Low-dose Decapeptyl (0.1 mg) or Buserelin (5.5 mg) can be used instead.

 6. If in doubt, delay.

 Postponing your transfer is a prudent, and fairly standard, way to defeat OHSS.
-That means collecting your eggs, freezing them, and giving your ovaries a rest for a few months.
-You can then have a frozen embryo transfer (FET).
-Lower chance of success; lower chance of OHSS.
-It’s better than cancelling the treatment altogether.
+That means collecting your eggs, fertilising them and freezing your embryos.
+You can then return for a frozen embryo transfer six to eight weeks later.
+FETs are as successful as fresh transfers these days.
+The inconvenience of postponement may work in your favour.

 7. In the pipeline…

-Doctors are continually looking at additional approaches to minimising the OHSS risk.
-These include follicle aspiration, the use of dopamine, and intravenous albumin on egg-retrieval day.
-Metfomin, a common PCOS drug, can also reduce the incidence of OHSS.
+Doctors are always looking at ways to minimise the OHSS risk.
+These include follicle aspiration, the use of dopamine, kisspeptin, and intravenous albumin on egg-retrieval day.
+Metfomin, a common PCOS drug, can also help.
 Read more about PCOS here.

 A final thought on OHSS and IVF.
-About 1 in 25 patients get the severe form of OHSS.
+About 1 in 100 patients get the severe form of OHSS.
 When choosing your clinic, ask them about their OHSS management.
 If you don’t feel reassured, go elsewhere.
-Your life could depend on it.
+The condition must be taken seriously.
+And it usually is.